-19 Chapter 19: Quality Assurance and Safety Measures
+19 Quality Assurance and Safety Measures

-In Canada, the National Association of Pharmacy Regulatory Authorities (NAPRA) has established comprehensive model standards and guidance documents to ensure that pharmacists and pharmacy technicians consistently produce safe, effective, and high-quality compounded products.
+In Canada, the National Association of Pharmacy Regulatory Authorities (NAPRA) has established comprehensive standards to ensure that pharmacists and pharmacy technicians consistently produce safe, effective, and high-quality compounded products.
 These standards are designed to protect both patients—by minimizing risks of contamination and error—and pharmacy personnel—by reducing occupational exposure to hazardous substances.
 Quality assurance (QA) and quality control (QC) are the foundation of safe compounding practice.
 QA refers to the systems and processes that ensure every compounded product meets established standards, while QC focuses on the operational techniques and activities used to verify the quality of each preparation.

 Each pharmacy’s QA program will differ based on the applicable compounding requirements (Levels A, B, or C – refer to NAPRA section 8), as well as the type of facilities and equipment in use, the personnel involved, and the scope of compounding activities.
 Every verification performed under the QA program must be documented.